hgardne4/Ridekick/README.txt

 CSC261 Final Project Milestone 3
 Prof. Zhupa

+NOTE: taskB is contained within the src directory

 How to run:
 This project is being locally hosted for ease of development before release.
 We are hosting with PHP's built-in webserver.
 First make sure you are in the src directory and then execute the following command: